enderfree/enderfree/README.md

 Hello,
 I'm enderfree.
-I'm a student in computer science, more precisely: in a few months I will be a certified programmer-analyst!
-I finally made something of my github account, right now it is only school projects and my Dungeon and Dragons management stuff.
-I hope you like it!
+I am currently under the FDM group training and I look forward to work with you.
+I hava an AEC in lasalle college programer-analyst program and I am a very logical guy.
+Other than that, I pretty much check all cases of the nerd stereotype: I play DnD, I am a gamer, I read a lot, I like animes and now I am a programer...